-Upon recommendation of the Audit Committee, the Board proposes that the shareholders appoint the firm of Ernst & Young to serve as our independent auditors for the 2001 fiscal year until the 2002 Annual Meeting.
+Upon recommendation of the Audit Committee, the Board proposes that the shareholders appoint the firm of Ernst & Young to serve as our independent auditors for the 2001 fiscal year

+(1) Mr. Lee has informed the Company that he intends to resign from the Board following the Annual Meeting.
+Thereafter, Class II would consist of three directors. until the 2002 Annual Meeting.
 Ernst & Young served as our independent auditors for the 2000 fiscal year.
 A representative of Ernst & Young will attend the Annual Meeting and will be available to respond to questions and may make a statement if he or she so desires.
-Shareholders at the Annual Meeting will also be asked to vote to refer the determination of the auditors' remuneration to the Board.
+Shareholders at the Annual Meeting will also be asked to vote to refer the determination of the auditors' remuneration to the Board